Plain English

 Momentum

-Momentum is the speed and strength of a stock's price movement in a particular direction.
-Think of it like a rolling bou…
+Momentum is the speed and strength at which a stock's price is moving in one direction.
+Think of it like a rolling bould…

 Moving Average